fira-simurosot/Referee/README.md

 # Installation

 To use the executable, a **.NET Core Runtime** is required.
-Forllowing the [official instructions](https://docs.microsoft.com/dotnet/core/install/runtime) to install it.
+Follow the [official instructions](https://docs.microsoft.com/dotnet/core/install/runtime) to install it.

 # Build